-If you’re uneasy and not sure you can handle watching that nest egg balance fall month after month.
-Don’t worry.
-Here are a few tips for taking the leap into retirement spending.
+If you’re uneasy and not sure you can handle watching that nest egg balance fall month after month, don’t worry.
+Here are a few tips to overcome your fear of retirement spending.

 It’s pretty much impossible to look at your nest egg and automatically know that it’ll last you through your retirement.
 There are just too many variables at play.

 It’s easy for someone else to tell you you have enough for retirement.
-It is much more powerful for you to experience seeing exactly how a comprehensive set of your own values will be used throughout your retirement.
-With this knowledge, you can gain a sense of financial well being and confidence about your spending.
+However, it is much more powerful for you to see for yourself.
+It can be easy to calculate EXACTLY how a comprehensive set of your own values — your assets, spending, rates of return, inflation, income and so much more — will result in a secure future.
+With this detailed knowledge and sophisticated calculations, you will be able to gain a sense of financial well being and confidence and overcome retirement fears.

 Have you ever sold a house before?
 Did you try to sell it on your own, or did you seek out an experienced professional that sells dozens of homes each year?
 Most of you probably went with the experienced realtor.